frontend/toolbox/content/getting-started/index.md

 ### Installing Toolbox

-Before you can run the generator, you need to make sure you have the latest version of [Yeoman](http://yeoman.io/) installed.
+Before you can run the generator, you need to make sure you have the latest version of [Yeoman](http://yeoman.io/) installed and **Node v8** installed.

 ```sh
 npm install -g yo